This page was last updated on 4 January 2022.

 - Daily rate Reporting £134.33 per day.
 Minimum fee of £67.17 (per half day).

-Contributions bought on a daily rate basis are bought out on an assignment basis.
-See a sample assignment
+Contributions bought on a daily rate basis are bought out on an assignment basis, as shown in the sample below.

 BBC/PMA/WGGB TV Rates (per minutes, on slot length)